ekynoxe/ekynoxe.com/source/_posts/2016-05-30-dorset-gravel-dash-100-harder-than-you-think.md

 More please!!

-If you want to do it yourself in your own time, here’s the GPX file.
+If you want to do it yourself in your own time, <a href="{{ "DorsetGravelDash100-2016-V2.gpx" | image_path | cdn }}">here’s the GPX file</a>.
 You’ll ask yourself a few times “Really?
 Through here?”.
 The answers are both “Yes”.
 Just follow the route!

 Good luck!